bdahlstrom/SecWebProj2023/README.md

     firebase init

-Firebase:

 Choose hosting only by using the up and down keys in the terminal and choosing 'hosting' with the space-bar (the circle will fill-in with color), then press enter.

 Chose 'N' when asked about overwriting information.

 Deployment: